Colorado Drought Keeps Worsening. Now The Driest Since Devastating Summer Of 2012

 In addition to almost every corner of the state being in a drought, 61% of Colorado now has severe drought including most mountain areas.
 And 24% of the state has extreme drought as of this week including much of the Western Slope as well as most of the San Juan and Sangre de Cristo mountain ranges.

-The drought is undoubtedly contributing to the spread of the Pine Gulch and Grizzly Creek fires burning near Glenwood Springs and Grand Junction.
+The drought is undoubtedly contributing to the spread of the Grizzly Creek Fire burning near Glenwood Springs and the Pine Gulch Fire near Grand Junction.
 Both areas are under extreme drought.

 Because of the fire danger, another Red Flag Warning was issued for Thursday from 11am until 8pm for all areas west of Vail Pass as well as the Rocky Mountain National Park region.